 Hereditary disease may make its appearance at the time of birth, when it is said to be congenital, or a considerable length of time may elapse before any indications of its presence are observed.
-In the latter case a predisposition or tendency to the disease is said to be inherited, which often requires some external exciting cause for its full development.4
+In the latter case a predisposition or tendency to the disease is said to be inherited, which often requires some external exciting cause for its full development.

 There are certain diseases that are transmitted with greater uniformity than others; yet a predisposition to almost every known form of disease is likely to become hereditary, even if the influence that determines its transmission is not sufficiently intense to render it congenital.
 It is not my purpose to describe or even enumerate all the diseases that are known to be hereditary, but to notice only those that illustrate the laws of hereditary transmission, or that, from their frequent occurrence, are of particular interest to breeders of domestic animals.
 Under the general term "scrofula," a great variety of disorders are included, all of which are characterized by a perversion of the nutritive functions, and the formation of peculiar tumors, called tubercles, in the various organs of the body.
-The most common forms of scrofulous
+The most common forms of scrofulous affections are consumption, mesenterie disease, diarrhoa, dysentery, hydroeephalus, and glandular swellings, the symptoms varying with the organs affected.

-1 Adams on "Hereditary Discases," p.
-19; Williams's "Principles of Medicinc," p.
+&lt;sup>1 Adams on "Hereditary Discases," p.
+19; Williams's "Principles of Medicine," p.
 47; Paget's "Surgical Pathology," p.
 514; "Cyclopædia of Anatomy and Physiology," vol. ii., p.
 471; Aitken's "Science and Practice of Medicine," vol. ii., p.
-35. affections are consumption, mesenteric disease, diarrhœa, dysentery, hydrocephalus, and glandular swellings, the symptoms varying with the organs affected.1
+35.

-Scrofulous diseases are of common occurrence in horses, cattle, sheep, and swine, either in a congenital form, or as a predisposition that may be actively developed at any period of life.
-In treating of the hereditary diseases of cattle, Finlay Dun remarks that "a tendency to consumption and to dysentery is often indicated by certain well-marked signs.
-In cattle the most obvious of these are a thin and often apparently long carcass, narrow loins and chest, flat ribs, undue length between the prominence of the ilium and the last ribs, giving a hollow appearance to the flanks, extreme thinness and fineness of the neck and withers, hollowness behind the ears, fullness under the jaws, a small and narrow muzzle, hard. un yielding skin, thin and dry hair, irregularity in the changing of the coat, inaptitude for fattening. prominence of the bones, especially about the haunch and tail, and want of harmony among the different parts of the body, giving the animal a coarse and ungainly look-appearances all indubitably hereditary, and indicative of a weak and vitiated constitution, and of a decided scrofulous diathesis."2 defective nutrition, which is one of the most marked characteristics of the disease.
-The same characters, with but little variation, are also indicative of the scrofulous habit in horses, sheep, and swine.'
+Scrofulous diseases are of eommon oecurrenee in horses, eattle, sheep, and swine, either in a eongenital form, or as a predisposition that may be actively developed at any period of life.
+In treating of the hereditary diseases of eattle, Finlay Dun remarks that "a tendency to consumption and to dysentery is often indicated by certain well-marked signs.
+In cattle the most obvious of these are a thin and often apparently long careass, narrow loins and chest, flat ribs, undue length between the prominence of the ilium and the last ribs, giving a hollow appearance to the flanks, extreme thinness and fineness of the neek and withers, hollowness behind the ears, fullness under the jaws, a small and narrow muzzle, vielding skin, thin and dry hair, irregularity in the changing of the coat, inaptitude for fattening, prominence of the bones, especially about the haunch and tail, and want of harmony among the different parts of the body, giving the animal a coarse and ungainly look-appearances all indubitably hereditary. and indicative of a weak and vitiated constitution. and of a decided scrofulous diathesis."2